-The difficulties the Saudis have faced in hitting targets precisely in Yemen against an enemy with little meaningful air defense capability, in fact, argue against the likelihood that the Saudi air force would accomplish much against a foe with its own air force and extensive anti-aircraft systems including the advanced Russian S-300.
+The difficulties the Saudis have faced in hitting targets precisely in Yemen against an enemy with little meaningful air defense capability, in fact, argue against the likelihood that the Saudi air force would accomplish much against a foe with its own air force and extensive antiaircraft systems, including the advanced Russian S-300.

-To undertake such a strike or series of strikes, moreover, the Saudis would have to divert most or all of their air assets from the war in Yemen, giving the al Houthis an opportunity to make gains there or to prepare and conduct reprisal attacks against the kingdom from the south.
+Moreover, to undertake such a strike or series of strikes, the Saudis would have to divert most or all of their air assets from the war in Yemen, giving the al Houthis an opportunity to make gains there or to prepare and conduct reprisal attacks against the kingdom from the south.
 Iran faces no such dilemma.
-Its forces too are engaged in a war in another theater (Syria) but it has not allocated its own air force, missile systems, or anti-aircraft capabilities to that conflict (Russia is providing those capabilities to the pro-Assad coalition).
+Its forces are also engaged in a war in another theater (Syria), but it has not allocated its own air force, missile systems, or antiaircraft capabilities to that conflict.
+(Russia is providing those capabilities to the pro-Assad coalition.)